maskarade/Android-Orma/migration/README.md

 # Orma Migration Module

 `orma-migration` is a library which provides migration mechanism for `SQLiteDatabase`.

-This is independent from `orma` module and available for any Android `SQLiteDatabase` tools.
+This is independent from `orma` module and should be available for any `SQLiteDatabase` tools.

 ## MigrationEngine